karatelabs/karate/README.md

 You can refer to this [nice blog post and video](https://www.joecolantonio.com/2017/03/23/rest-test-tool-karate-api-testing/) by Joe Colantonio which provides step by step instructions on how to get started using Eclipse (without having to run the command above).
 Use the latest available version of Karate (refer to the `archetypeVersion` above), and also make sure you install the [Cucumber-Eclipse plugin](https://cucumber.io/cucumber-eclipse/) !

 Another blog post which is a good step-by-step reference is [this one by Micha Kops](https://semaphoreci.com/community/tutorials/testing-a-java-spring-boot-rest-api-with-karate) - especially if you use the 'default' maven folder structure instead of the one recommended below.

+And one more up-to-date and useful reference is this [step-by-step guide by Andy Knight](https://automationpanda.com/2018/12/10/testing-web-services-with-karate/) using Visual Studio Code instead of Eclipse or IntelliJ.

 ## Folder Structure
 A Karate test script has the file extension `.feature` which is the standard followed by Cucumber.
 You are free to organize your files using regular Java package conventions.